Can You Use A Cash-Out Refinance To Buy A Second Home?

 Costs And Risks

-Taking on a second home always comes with risk, and using funds secured by your primary home further increases that risk.
+Taking on a second home always comes with risk, and using funds secured by your primary home increases that risk.

 Higher Loan Balance